pantheon-systems/documentation/source/articles/local/installing-cygwin-on-windows.md

 ##Download Cygwin

-Get started by downloading the lastest version of [Cygwin](http://cygwin.com/install.html) by going to the installer page.
+Get started by downloading the latest version of [Cygwin](http://cygwin.com/install.html) by going to the installer page.

 ##Install Cygwin